alexandrefrancois/Oscillators/README.md

 ### Classes

 - `ResonatorBankSingle`: a bank of independent resonators implemented as a single array, resulting in single calls to Accelerate functions across the resonators.
-- `ResonatorBankArray`: a bank of independent resonators implemented as instances of the Swift resonator class
+- `ResonatorBankArray`: a bank of independent resonators implemented as instances of the Swift resonator class.
+The update function for live processing triggers resonator updates in concurrent task groups.

 ## C++ Implementation